Vermont has no law:

 - Prohibiting individuals subject to domestic violence protective orders from possessing firearms or ammunition, although federal law applies;

-- Requiring courts to notify domestic abusers that they are prohibited by federal law from possessing firearms or ammunition;
+- Requiring courts to notify people convicted of or subject court orders for domestic violence that they are prohibited by federal law from possessing firearms or ammunition;

 - Requiring the removal or surrender of firearms at the time a domestic violence protective order is issued; or